 1) Join the BFR Working Group:

-Sign up for the listserv to receive communications; participate in quarterly Working Group meetings; provide input or further engage in group activities; share resources you think others should be aware of; ask questions or raise issues.
+Sign up for the listserv to receive communications; participate in quarterly Working Group meetings; provide input or further engage in group activities; share resources you think others should be aware of; ask questions or raise issues; influence decisions.

 2) Become an Advisory Committee Member: